The nonprofit event playbook: How to plan a fundraiser

 • Races: 5Ks, 10Ks, and marathons can engage a lot of people in the community, bring in large donations, and raise awareness for your cause.

-• Golf, bowling, or other sports tournament: Sports fans enjoy a good tournament, and these types of fundraising events can raise a lot of money and attract corporate sponsorships.
+• Golf, bowling, or other sports tournaments: Sports fans enjoy a good tournament, and these types of fundraising events can raise a lot of money and attract corporate sponsorships.

 • Trivia competition: Everyone loves to show off their random knowledge, and trivia competitions can be a big draw.
 Participants pay to play, and the contest can involve donation pledges or corporate matches to increase the potential return.

-Some of these types of events rely on peer-to-peer fundraising, where participants collect donation pledges from their own network, to be paid upon completion of the event.
+Some of these types of events rely on peer-to-peer fundraising for nonprofits, where participants collect donation pledges from their own network, to be paid upon completion of the event.
 Others raise money from entrance fees, merch sales, and concessions.
-The obligatory free t-shirts you’ll definitely want to provide to the participants will help keep your organization on their radar long after the event is over, and it’s a great incentive for people to sign up.
+The obligatory free t-shirts you’ll definitely want to provide to the participants will help keep your organization on their radar long after the event is over, and are a great incentive for people to sign up.

 Sales fundraisers